Horep/Number-of-vectors-that-contain-their-average/README.md

 To calculate the number of length three 0..n vectors that contain their arithmetic mean, you would use A(3,n).
 It is similar for the geometric mean, except you would use G.

 To calculate a sequence of these 10 of these length three geometric mean numbers, you would use GiveList(G, 3, 10).
-To produce several lists, use Give GiveTable(y, N_num, k_num).
+To produce several lists, use GiveTable(y, N_num, k_num).

 To calculate k=(num) non-trivial consecutive terms, use give_nontrivial_consecutive(y, N, num).